KaveIO/Service/README.md

 To Play
 =======
-To test simple queries this does the trick:
+To test simple queries with the live remote Service at BitBrains this does the trick:
-+ install READ Console Chrome app in Chrome (just Google it)
++ install REST Console Chrome app in Chrome (just Google it)
 + setup a tunnel from your local machine at port 8080 to the remote Service at BitBrains:

     	ssh -N -L 8080:tom-001:8080 bitbrains